paultessier/bloodyspy/README.md

 docker-compose up
 ```

-The app should then be available [here](http://localhost:8000/docs).
+The app should then be available at this [link](http://localhost:8000/docs).

 <br/>